Catching up with reality

 # Run this from your feature branch

-git fetch upstream dev # to pull the latest changes into a local dev branch
+git fetch upstream dev # to fetch the latest changes into a local dev branch

-git rebase upstream/dev # to put those changes into your feature branch before your changes
+git merge upstream/dev # to put those changes into your feature branch before your changes

 git status